shred/acme4j/src/doc/docs/usage/order.md

 You can also create a custom CSR, and pass it to the order with either `execute(PKCS10CertificationRequest csr)` or `execute(byte[] csr)`.

 !!! note
+    Some CAs may take a considerable amount of time (30 seconds or more) for finalizing an order.
+As this call is synchronous, be prepared that the process is blocked for that time.
+If you experience frequent timeouts with your CA, you can increase the timeout duration in the [network settings](advanced.md#network-settings).

+!!! note
     According to RFC-8555, the correct technical term is _finalization_ of an order.
 However, Java has a method called `Object.finalize()` which is problematic and should not be used.
 To avoid confusion with that method, the finalization methods are intentionally called `execute` in _acme4j_.

 ## Retrieving the Certificate